jossmac/react-images/README.md

-	height				|	number		|	Maximum height of the carousel; defaults to 600px images				|	array		|	An array of image `url`s isOpen				|	bool		|	Whether or not the lightbox is displayed onCancel			|	func		|	Handle closing of the lightbox showCloseButton		|	bool		|	Optionally display a close button under the carousel width				|	number		|	Maximum width of the carousel; defaults to 900px
+	height				|	number		|	Maximum height of the carousel; defaults to 600px images				|	array		|	An array of image `url`s isOpen				|	bool		|	Whether or not the lightbox is displayed onClose			|	func		|	Handle closing of the lightbox showCloseButton		|	bool		|	Optionally display a close button under the carousel width				|	number		|	Maximum width of the carousel; defaults to 900px